lsst-dm/dmtn-006/index.rst

     Example difference image around a 7th magnitude star.
 DIA source detections are marked with green x's.
 Green shaded regions are saturated and masked, while blue and cyan shading denotes the extent of a detected "footprint".
-The green box is 1 arcminute on a side.
+The green box is 2 arcminutes on a side.
 A very bright CCD bleed passes vertically through the star, but is effectively masked.